 KEITH: And then I’m going to fly up to the ceiling.
 Above everything.

 AUSTIN: Okay.
-It’s a very high ceiling, there are chandeliers, crystal chandeliers, up there/
+It’s a very high ceiling, there are chandeliers, crystal chandeliers, up there.

 KEITH: I’m gonna like perch on one of the chandeliers.